ioBroker/ioBroker.repositories/README.md

 5. Create a PR

 ## Add a new adapter to the latest repository (web frontend)
-1. go to iobroker.dev
+1. Go to iobroker.dev
-2. log in with github
+2. Log in with github
-3. open the new adapter
+3. Open the new adapter
-4. click on manage
+4. Click on manage
-5. click on action "ADD TO LATEST"
+5. Click on action "ADD TO LATEST"

 ## Requirements for adapter to get added to the latest repository
 *Already required for latest repository*